 Exploring Computer Science is a 1 quarter long class.
 This year we are working with code.org's Computer Science Discoveries curriculum.
 Computer science Discoveries is an introductory computer science course that empowers students to create authentic artifacts and engage with computer science as a medium for creativity, communication, problem solving, and fun.

-ASSOCIATED STUDENT BODY (ASB) Leadership with Mrs. August is for the student interested in learning basic concepts of democratic government, leadership, parliamentary procedure, group process, speaking and writing, and organization in practical school situations.
-8th graders may pre-register for ASB and 7th graders may be eligible for ASB after the second quarter.
+ASSOCIATED STUDENT BODY (ASB) Leadership with Mrs. Clack is for the student interested in learning basic concepts of democratic government, leadership, parliamentary procedure, group process, speaking and writing, and organization in practical school situations.
 ASB students must have good grades, good attendance, and good behavior.
 They must maintain a 2.5 GPA or higher and have no D's and F's.
 An interview is a prerequisite to enter the class.

 YEARBOOK with Mr. De Felice teaches students the essentials of digital photography while creating the school yearbook.
 Students will become an important part of Placerita’s history while they learn journalism techniques and the value of working as part of a team.
 No experience is necessary.
 This elective requires commitment and is for responsible students only.